Skip to primary navigation Skip to content Skip to footer

 Feeding

-The mothers Nipple is located underneath her Pectoral fins and her milk provides essential nutrients for the survival of a baby Whale.
+The mothers Nipple is located underneath her pectoral fins and her milk provides essential nutrients for the survival of a baby whale.

-The best places to experience Humpbacks in the South West and Exmouth
+The best places to experience Humpbacks in the South West

 Written by Meg.